ashiqxq/2048/README.md

 # Playing the game

 1. In pc/mac -> use the arrow keys to move the tiles, and 'r' to refresh the grid
-2. In mobile -> swipe on the board to move the tiles, and double tap the screen to refresh the grid
+2. In mobile -> swipe on the board to move the tiles, and double tap the board to refresh the grid

 # Implementation detail